-However, it’s not uncommon to see 12-hour, 16-hour, 24-hour or even longer shifts.
+However, it’s not uncommon to see shifts that are 12-hour, 16-hour, 24-hour, or even longer than that.

 Do EMTs Get Days Off?

 Most EMTs and paramedics work long shifts separated by long breaks.
 For example, you may work 24 hours “on” followed by 24 hours “off” with up to a week between on/off cycles.
-Another common schedule for medical professionals is to work three long shifts followed by four days off.
+Another standard schedule for medical professionals is to work three long shifts followed by four days off.

 Do EMTs Have Set Schedules?

-For example, you may have two 24-hour shifts one week, a few days off, then three or four 12-hour shifts.
+For example, you may have two 24-hour shifts one week, a few days off, and then three or four 12-hour shifts.
 If your total hours for a week exceed 40, your employer will be required to pay overtime wages for the difference.

 The flexible nature of work hours in medical professions can be a blessing or a curse depending on your preferences.
-Some people enjoy having variety in their schedules, especially since it allows days off during the week for running errands or shopping in non-peak hours.
+Some people enjoy having variety in their schedules, especially since it allows days off during the week for running errands or shopping during non-peak hours.

 How Much Does It Pay To Be An EMT?